dragonfly-science/seabirds.net/README.markdown

 * Publications
 * Image gallery
 * Twitter and social sharing
+* Minor design changes
+* Testing of function across browsers (IE8+, Chrome, Firefox)
+* Testing of W3C HTML compliance

 ## The future

 * Site wide search
-* Internationalization (allow translation of all content)
+* Internationalization (allowing translation of all content)
 * Seabird organisations (page for each organisation)
 * Metadata (description of seabird data-sets)
 * Species specific information (tagging of content by species, and associated species pages)
-* Conference administration
+* Functionality for conference administration
+* Implement OAuth to allow databases to authenticate researchers via Seabirds.net